 If you want to find the secret to effective web content writing, where’s the best place to look?

-Maybe in a magazine article or book, or perhaps a video?
-In reality there’s somewhere much better and you’re a lot closer to it than perhaps you realise.
+Maybe in a book or perhaps a magazine article or YouTube video?
+Well it turns out there’s a much better option for you.
+And you’re a lot closer to it than perhaps you realise.

-So where is this amazing place?
+So where might you find this amazing option?
 Well, the answer is it's right inside of you.

-No, I'm not talking about this web page, but rather about the internet in general.
-Allow me to expand on that.
+No, I'm not necessarily talking about this particular web page, but rather about the internet in general.
+Allow me to explain.

 Tracking your actions